-- Rent or service charge arrears for a current or former tenancy or licence - Recharge debts relating to a current or former tenancy or licence - Court costs relating to a current or former tenancy or licence - Debts relating to temporary accommodation placements, such as bed and breakfast or hostel accommodation placements - Debts relating to rent in advance/deposit schemes or other homelessness prevention schemes - Housing Benefit overpayments.
+- Rent or service charge arrears for a current or former tenancy or licence - Recharge debts relating to a current or former tenancy or licence - Court costs relating to a current or former tenancy or licence - Debts relating to temporary accommodation placements, such as bed and breakfast charges - Housing Benefit overpayments.

-If there is evidence of genuine financial hardship or an overriding housing need, an applicant may be permitted to bid for properties and be considered for an offer even if they have not been able to consistently maintain repayments for at least the last 12 consecutive weeks.
+If there is evidence financial hardship or an overriding housing need, an applicant may be permitted to bid for properties and be considered for an offer of accommodation even if they have not been able to consistently maintain repayments for at least the last 12 consecutive weeks (3 consecutive months).
+If the debts are not recoverable (for example because they are covered by a debt relief order), an applicant may be permitted to bid for properties and be considered for an offer of accommodation.

-Applicants who have refused 3 suitable offers of accommodation will not be permitted to bid for properties or be considered for another offer of accommodation for a period of 12 months.
-Applicants who do not meet at least 1 of the Charnwood Local Connection Criteria or exemptions will not qualify for the Housing Register.
+Applicants who have refused 3 suitable offers of accommodation will not be permitted to bid for properties or be considered for another offer of accommodation for a period of 52 weeks (12 months).
+Applicants who do not meet at least 1 of the Charnwood Local Connection Criteria (and who do not meet any of the exemptions) will not qualify for the Housing Register.